coenttb/pointfree-web/README.md

 ## License

-swift-web is open-source software licensed under the Apache 2.0 License.
+pointfree-web is open-source software licensed under the MIT License.
 See the [LICENSE](LICENSE).